 Orangeburg sewer pipes are assembled with bituminized fiber.
 These pipes used to be popular because of their lightweight design and versatility.
 However, orangeburg pipes are very brittle and are more susceptible to sewer backups in comparison to other pipes.
 Orangeburg is no longer used in residential plumbing systems.
 If you still have Orangeburg piping, replace the pipes with a stronger material as soon as possible.

 These pipes are widely used for their flexibility, affordability, and durability.

 Sewer & Plumbing Repair Services

 Don’t let a sewer backup hinder your life.
-Give our team of licensed plumbers a call by phone at (703) 543-9649 to create an appointment.
+Give our team of licensed plumbers in Arlington, VA and other areas a call by phone at (703) 543-9649 to book an appointment.
 We offer sewer line repair and replacement services to homes in areas of Virginia such as Reston, Alexandria, Centreville, and Arlington.
 Our team is committed to restoring the comfort and safety of your home.
 In addition to sewer solutions, we offer other types of plumbing services such as sump pump installation, drain cleaning, and water heater repair.
 From a clogged drain to a backed-up sewer, we offer fast and affordable services.
 Contact us today.

 Tips & Insights: What is a Sump Pump Check Valve?